-Prince Charles’ charitable foundation received £1m donation from Bin Laden family
+Prince Charles’s charitable foundation received £1m donation from Bin Laden family

 The Sunday Times reported that Charles brokered the payment after a private meeting with Bakr, 76, at Clarence House on 30 October 2013.

-In a statement Clarence House said that they had been assured by The Prince of Wales’ Charitable Fund that “thorough due diligence was undertaken in accepting this donation”.
+In a statement Clarence House said that they had been assured by The Prince of Wales’s Charitable Fund that “thorough due diligence was undertaken in accepting this donation”.

 “The decision to accept was taken by the charity’s Trustees alone and any attempt to characterise it otherwise is false,” they added.